A journey on the legendary Trans-Siberian Railway is one of the last great travel adventures in our world.

-Day 6 - Gandan Monastery and the Mongolian Alps
+Day 6 - Gandan Monastery & the Mongolian Alps

 After breakfast you will visit the Buddhist Gandan Monastery and undertake an excursion to a mountainous area with stunning rock formations, known as the Mongolian Alps (about 90 minutes east of Ulan Bator).
-Along the way, an open-air railroad museum puts the Mongolian railway in context.
-A picnic lunch in a yurt is followed by a demonstration of Mongolian horsemanship and the traditional wrestling match.
+Along the way, an open-air railroad museum to learn about the origins of the classic Trans-Siberian Railroad.
+A picnic lunch in a yurt is followed by a demonstration of Mongolian horsemanship and the traditional wrestling match and archery display.
 Try some lamb in milk, a culinary specialty of Mongolia.
-Or, for the brave of heart, there's always kumys (fermented mare's milk), the beer of the nomads.
+Or, for the brave of heart, there's always kumis (fermented mare's milk), the beer of the nomads.
+Overnight train.
 (B, L, D)

 Day 7 - Ulan Ude